matkoniecz/osm_bot_abstraction_layer/README.md

 OSM bot abstraction layer is building upon osmapi library.
 This tool intends to make easier to automate OSM edits without causing problems.

-This projects contains code expected to be reusable between OSM bots.
+This projects contains code shared between OSM bots, to avoid writing the same functionality more than once.

+For example, automated edit may change many objects across large area.
+In that case it is preferable to split it into multiple edits to avoid country-sized bounding boxes.
+This logic is may be written in way reusable between different automated edits.

+# Purpose

 This tool is for people who are at once